-If you are on Facebook, Pinterest, or Twitter, you have seen fitness inspiration images just in time for “bikini season” to motivate you to “get fit” – we call them “fitspiration.”
+If you are on Facebook, Pinterest, or Twitter, you have seen fitness inspiration images just in time for “the holidays” or “bikini season” or your “big day” to motivate you to “get fit” – we call them “fitspiration.”
 They are almost always images of parts of women without heads or faces.
 They are always very thin, surgically and/or digitally enhanced, tanned, oiled up parts of bodies with text like this:

 Look good, feel good.

 Unless you puke, faint, or die, keep going.

 Girls who are naturally skinny are lucky.
 Girls who have to fight to be skinny are strong.

 No matter how slow you’re going, you’re still lapping everyone on the couch.

 If you haven’t posted one of these pictures on one of your social networking sites, one of your well-intentioned friends has.
 I promise.
 Pinterest itself is a site designed to help people collect images that inspire them, for heaven’s sake.
 And while a slogan and image motivating you to get out and move and live and do is a beautiful thing, so many of these “fitspiration” messages floating across the web must be exposed for what they are: shame-inducing, objectifying, limiting ideals that keep women in their places as objects to be looked at above all else.